 The curriculum has been well designed to support the following key areas:

-- Developing responsible, respectful, active citizens or who able to become actively involved in life as an adult.
+- Developing responsible, respectful, active citizens or who are able to become actively involved in life as an adult.
 This starts throughout the Penn Resilience programme in year 7, and is built upon through various stages in the spiralled curriculum.

 - Deepens pupils’ understanding of the Fundamental British Values